 Skip to contents

-Database of available categories used to filter results provided by arc_geo(), arc_geo_multi() and arc_geo_categories() in tibble format.
+A dataset of categories that can be used to filter results from arc_geo(), arc_geo_multi() and arc_geo_categories().

 Format